Imprints of cosmological tensions in reconstructed gravity

-The cubic spline introduces a correlation of the 11 redshift nodes, making the statistical significance of the reconstruction dependent on an implicit smoothing scale determined by our arbitrary choice of the number of nodes.
-To eliminate this freedom from our procedure, and to help suppress features of these functions that are inconsistent with underlying theories, we supplement the data with a theoretical prior, based on Horndeski theories.
-The prior was derived in~\cite{Espejo:2018hxa} by generating large ensembles of solutions in Horndeski theories within the Effective Field Theory (EFT) framework and projecting them onto $\Omega_X(a)$, $\mu(a)$ and $\Sigma(a)$.
-A reconstruction of the EFT functions was performed using a similar method in~\cite{Raveri:2019mxg, Park:2021jmi}, showing interesting hints of departures from GR, albeit at low statistical significance.
-The reconstruction in this work has the benefit of not being restricted to Horndeski theories, while still allowing us to check the consistency of various subclasses of Horndeski theories with the data.
+In Horndeski theories, $\mu$ and $\Sigma$ are ratios of second order polynomials in $k$ \cite{Silvestri:2013ne}, with the $k$-dependence set by the Compton wavelength of the scalar field.
+For scalar-tensor theories to be viable, while still having cosmological signatures, they must include a screening mechanism that restores GR in the Solar System.
+There are two broad types of screening mechanisms: Vainshtein and Chameleon~\cite{Vainshtein:1972sx,Damour:1994zq,Khoury:2003aq,Hinterbichler:2010es,Joyce:2014kja}.
+The Compton length tends to be either comparable to the Hubble scale, in the former case, or below 1 Mpc in the latter.
+Since, either way, the scale-dependence is outside the range probed by large scale structure surveys within the linear perturbation theory, we do not consider the $k$-dependence of $\mu$ and $\Sigma$, focusing solely on their evolution with redshift.
+This also helps to reduce the computational costs.

-{\it Reconstruction.} Fig.~\ref{fig:all_functions} shows $\Omega_X(z)$, $\mu(z)$, $\Sigma(z)$ reconstructed from Baseline+LSS with and without the Horndeski prior, along with the derived reconstruction of $\gamma(z)$.
+Fig.~\ref{fig:all_functions} shows the joint reconstruction of $\Omega_X(z)$, $\mu(z)$ and $\Sigma(z)$ from a combination of CMB, Baryon Acoustic Oscillations (BAO), SN, WL and RSD data, along with the derived reconstruction of $\gamma(z)$.
+The reconstruction is performed with and without a theoretical prior, derived previously from simulations of Horndeski theories \cite{Espejo:2018hxa}.
 One can clearly see the important role played by the theory prior in preventing over-fitting the data.
 This is particularly true for $\Omega_X(z)$, which exhibits oscillations at $0<z<0.6$ driven by the scatter in the BAO and SN data, which are then completely suppressed by the prior.
 Overall, the reconstructed $\Omega_X(z)$ is consistent with the $\Lambda$CDM prediction, especially with the prior.

+The signal-to-noise ratio of the detection of deviation from $\Lambda$CDM (see Methods for details) is 2.9 (1.3), 1.7 (1.6), 2.4 (2.3) and 1.9 (1.8) for $\Omega_{X}$, $\mu$, $\Sigma$ and $\gamma$, respectively, without the prior (with the prior).
+The total $\chi^2$ value is improved by 16.5 (3.9) compared with $\Lambda$CDM without the prior (with the prior).
+The significance of the detection generally drops after including the Horndeski prior, most notably for $\Omega_X$.
+The most persistent deviation is in $\Sigma$ driven by the CMB lensing anomaly, as discussed in the following section.